top of page

 BIOGRAPHY

-Mr. Fillare was Assistant Conductor at the New York Repertory Orchestra for six years, where he was also Concertmaster.
-With Manhattan Opera Studio he guest conducted two productions of Mozart operas, Le nozze di Figaro and Die Zauberflöte.
-He worked with New Camerata Opera on a double bill production of John Blow’s Venus & Adonis and Gustav Holst’s Sävitri.
-He has been a Guest Conductor of the long-running New Amsterdam Symphony Orchestra in the Upper West Side of Manhattan.
+Stephan Fillare served as the Assistant Conductor at the New York Repertory Orchestra for four years, concurrently holding the position of Concertmaster.
+With the Manhattan Opera Studio, he guest conducted two productions of Mozart operas, le Nozze di Figaro and Die Zauberflöte.
+Notably, he collaborated with the New Camerata Opera on a double bill production of John Blow’s Venus & Adonis and Gustav Holst’s Sävitri.
+As a Guest Conductor, Stephan has worked with the longstanding New Amsterdam Symphony Orchestra in the Upper West Side of Manhattan.

-Off the podium, Mr. Fillare performed in principal roles including but not limited to Concertmaster with New Amsterdam Opera, Manhattan Opera Studio, New York Concert Opera, Litha Symphony, and many more; Principal Second Violin with Garden State Philharmonic, Bronx Opera, and Regina Opera.
+Beyond the podium, Stephan showcased his musical prowess in principal roles, including Concertmaster positions with New Amsterdam Opera, Manhattan Opera Studio, New York Concert Opera, Litha Symphony, and more.
+As Principal Second Violin, he lent his talents to ensembles such as Garden State Philharmonic, Bronx Opera, and Regina Opera.

-Mr. Fillare remains committed to working with local communities and educators.
-With the New Haven Symphony Orchestra, he was part of an online listening club during the pandemic to keep in touch with members of the New Haven Community while discussing music with New Haven Music Director Alasdair Neale and New Haven Pops Conductor Chelsea Tipton II.
-With the NHSO, he has participated in talks with students on the role of a conductor in an orchestra and the process of becoming a professional musician.
-He takes great pride in being a part of the Young People’s Concerts, introducing young audiences to a Symphony Orchestra, and taking them on a musical journey discussing a variety of topics.
+Dedicated to community engagement, Stephan actively collaborates with local communities and educators.
+During the pandemic, he played a pivotal role in the New Haven Symphony Orchestra's online "Listening Club," maintaining connections with the New Haven community while engaging in music discussions with Music Director Alasdair Neale and Pops Conductor Chelsea Tipton II.
+Stephan takes pride in participating in talks with students about the role of a conductor in an orchestra and the journey of becoming a professional musician.
+His commitment extends to the Young People’s Concerts, where he introduces young audiences to the symphony orchestra and embarks on musical journeys covering diverse topics.

-Stephan received his Master of Arts in Instrumental Conducting from the Aaron Copland School of Music in 2014, where he studied with Maurice Peress.
-Stephan has also studied conducting with Anthony Hose.
-He received his Bachelor of Music in Violin Performance from Stetson University in 2012, studying violin with Routa Kroumovitch-Gomez.
+Stephan Fillare earned his Master of Arts in Instrumental Conducting from the Aaron Copland School of Music in 2014, studying under Maurice Peress.
+His conducting studies also include mentorship under Anthony Hose.
+He holds a Bachelor of Music in Violin Performance from Stetson University, where he studied violin under the guidance of Routa Kroumovitch-Gomez.

 Stephan Headshot2.jpg